olaroos/deepnetnotes/basics.md

 $\tilde{h_{t}} – attentional vector = tanh(W_{c}[c_{t};h_{t}])$
 these abreviations are taken from the [[paper attention1]] which should be one of the first attention papers with good results exploring different implementations of the attention concept.
 The context-vector seems familiar, but I can't still place the attention concept into one picture in my mind.

+So, attention is a take on encoder/decoder – I would go on to say that the name attention should only be associated with the decoder.
+But the encoder feeds the attention-decoder all, not only the last hidden state.
+The Decoder scores each hidden state on an "attention" basis.
+Multiplies them by their softmax score and sums them up to => $c_{t}$ the context-vector.

 - **Layer Normalization**: Batch-Normalization for RNNs [paper layernorm]